nathanMcL/nathanMcL.github.io/FullStack_pt2_ReadMe.md

 ***Side Note...*** `OBS` Studios software has a streaming option, so once I get that sorted.
 I will configure that with all (owned🦇) social streaming platforms.
 Ensure the feeds display my coding space nicely.<br>
 Then once I have `my` coding environment(s) set up for sharing `non-sensitive code/data`, I can click the `Stream On` shortcut buttons I create with the `.bat` scripts🦇.<br>

+### (07/13/2025.0613) Fun side Project Over Complicated

+This would be a good time to mention.
+Not all ideas are viable.
+I mean I could expand on the `.bat` script to navigate to select the `Share Your Screen`, then select a predetermined screen/window source.
+There are a few issues with doing just that. <br>
+     1. `Discord's` going to detect the automated script.
+I would have to further develop the `.bat` scripts and incorporate a Python script.
+While also `flagging` my account (Not what I want). <br>
+     2. The `Live Stream Status` effects other elements within the header, making it overcomplicated <br>
+     3. I am just messing around; this side project takes away from what I am planning to accomplish. <br>
+     4. `OBS` Studios is all I need at the moment anyway, it can connect to all sorts of socials. <br>
+     5. I'm Extra...
+Muuahhahaha! <br>

+I removed the instances of the `Live Stream Notification`. <br>

+What I learned was how to create more uses for automated scripting.
+For what I have planned, learning how to automate different types of software for various functions, for various client needs, I think is beneficial. <br>

 ### Inspired Me